Samuel Finley: Early life

-It is likely that Samuel Finley was a graduate of William Tennent's Log College, in Neshaminy, Bucks County, Pennsylvania, known for its training of evangelical Presbyterian ministers who played a role in the 18th century religious revival known as The Great Awakening.
-Finley also was awarded an honorary degree by the University of Glasgow.
+He emigrated to Philadelphia in late 1734 and studied at William Tennent's Log College, in Neshaminy, Bucks County, Pennsylvania.
+The Log College was known for its training of evangelical Presbyterian ministers who played a role in the 18th century religious revival known as The Great Awakening.

-Academic career
+Ministry

 In 1743 Finley was assigned by the New Brunswick Presbytery to the newly formed (January 1742) Presbyterian congregation at Milford, Connecticut.
 This congregation was started when 39 Scotch-Irish people applied under the Toleration Act as Presbyterians under the Church of Scotland.
 The larger community of Connecticut may have tolerated this new church, but actions indicate they did not foster and encourage it.

 In May 1742, the Presbyterians were denied erecting their church on the commons.
 In November 1742, with the aid of a court order, they built their first church nearby on donated land.
 Their first five ministers were harassed with fines, imprisonment, and threats of being apprehended as early as January 1742.
 It was into this climate that Rev. Samuel Finley was assigned to the Milford Presbyterian congregation.
 He preached in Milford on August 25, and in New Haven, Connecticut on September 1, 1743.
 For this, he was prosecuted and condemned.
 Governor Jonathan Law ordered him "transported as a vagrant" from the Connecticut colony.
 Charles Augustus Hanna, author of The Scotch-Irish, concludes that this "harsh treatment", so "contrary to the British Constitution", sowed seeds of revolution by acting as a "forfeiture under the Colonial Charter".
 In any event, Finley was escorted from Connecticut and advanced on his journey to New Jersey and his future.

 About this time, Finley is said to have founded the West Nottingham Academy.
 He also may have served as pastor of the Cold Spring Presbyterian Church, on Cape May, New Jersey for several years around this time.

 During Finley's five-year presidency at Princeton, the college graduated 130 students, including the Rev. James Manning (graduated in 1762), the founder and first president of Brown University; Ebenezer Hazard (1762), the third United States Postmaster General; William Paterson (1763), the second governor of the State of New Jersey; the Rev. Samuel Kirkland (1765), founder and first president of Hamilton College; David Ramsay (1765), physician and historian of the American Revolution; and Oliver Ellsworth (1766), the third Chief Justice of the United States.
 Finley's sermons, Hazard said, "were calculated to inform the ignorant, to alarm the careless and secure, and to edify and comfort the faithful".

+Finley was awarded an honorary degree by the University of Glasgow.

-Personal life and death
+Personal life

+On September 26, 1744, Samuel Finley married Sarah Hall (1728 – July 30, 1760), daughter of Joseph Hall and Rebecca Rutter.
+Various sources report five sons and three daughters were born of this union.